ryyppy/rescript-benchmark-tool/README.md

 # ReScript Benchmark Tool

-This repository offers a simple setup for benchmarking your Reason project compilation metrics.
+This repository offers a simple setup for benchmarking your ReScript project compilation metrics.

 ## How it works